From not expecting a selection to being a semi-finalist: Gurtej Singh's FC Pune City spell

 Lying down in his room, watching the live broadcast of Indian Super League (ISL) 2017-18 player draft, Gurtej Singh was anything but hopeful of being picked up by any club.
-Ten rounds into the selection, he was certain of being not picked and started contacting Calcutta Football League officials. ‘’I was seeing the ISL Draft but when the tenth round passed by, I called up the CFL officials claiming that I would be coming because there is no chance of anyone selecting me; it was too late.
-They had told me to come early and I was ready,’’ he tells Goal. ‘’But, my parents continued to watch the draft while I slpet in my room.’’
+Ten rounds into the selection, he was certain of being not picked and started contacting Kolkata clubs. ‘’I was seeing the ISL Draft but when the tenth round passed by, I called up the officials of Kolkata clubs claiming that I would be coming because there is no chance of anyone selecting me; it was too late.
+They had told me to come early and I was ready,’’ he tells Goal. ‘’But, my parents continued to watch the draft while I slept in my room.’’

 And as fate would have it, the central defender was picked up in the 14th round, which was the penultimate one. ‘’My mother and father informed me that I was picked so I rewinded the video to check.
 When I witnessed them announce my name, I finally believed it to be true.’’